partykit/partykit/apps/blog/src/content/blog/cursor-party.md

 Some ideas of what you could do:

 - change the appearance of the cursors, or of the chat bubbles.
 (On my own site, the cursors are blurred unless they have a chat message attached.)
-- there's a full presence library in there _(sssssh but Cursor Party is an excuse to test that lib)._ So you could add a [facepile](https://interconnected.org/more/2023/partykit/facepiles.html) component to the navigation bar, or allow people to change their cursor colours, or move chat into a sidebar.
+- there's a full presence library there too, made for re-use _(sssssh but Cursor Party is an excuse to test [that lib](https://github.com/partykit/cursor-party/tree/main/src/presence))._ So you could add a [facepile](https://interconnected.org/more/2023/partykit/facepiles.html) component to the navigation bar, or allow people to change their cursor colours, or move chat into a sidebar.

 It's a starting point!